Ira A. Fulton Schools of Engineering

 The Ira A. Fulton Schools of Engineering (often abbreviated to the Fulton Schools) is the engineering college of Arizona State University.
-The Fulton Schools offers 25 undergraduate and 48 graduate degree programs in all major engineering disciplines, construction and computer science.
+The Fulton Schools offers 27 undergraduate and more than 50 graduate degree programs in all major engineering disciplines, construction, computer science and several engineering technology degrees.
 In 2023 the Fulton Schools became the first university in the nation to offer a bachelor's degree, master's degree and doctoral degree in manufacturing engineering.

-The Fulton Schools comprises seven engineering schools located on both ASU's Tempe and Polytechnic campuses.
-The seven schools include the following:
+The Fulton Schools comprises eight engineering schools located on ASU's Tempe, Polytechnic and West Valley campuses.
+The eight schools include the following: